GET HARD RESULTS. Start here

 We’re giving it a lot of text here because it’s commonly discussed — but before we get into the specifics, we want to be clear: The NPT test is outdated and not really very accurate.

 The real value of NPT testing is confirming that you can get hard.
-This would tell you your sexual activity problems aren’t about sexual desire (i.e., possible low testosterone) or physiological issues but rather psychological, like anxiety or depression.
+This would tell you your sexual activity problems aren’t about sexual desire (i.e., possible low testosterone) or physiological issues, but that they could be rooted in a psychological issue, like anxiety or depression.

 The NPT test works by monitoring your ability to get an erection while you sleep.
 All men with normal, healthy physiological erectile function will get spontaneous erections during sleep — a phenomenon referred to as nocturnal penile tumescence.
 Sometimes, this will spill over into your early waking hours too — what’s known as morning wood.